How Demos Work

 As always, don’t hesitate to ask the organizers/sponsors any questions to get a better idea about how you can rock the judging phase :-)

-Additionally, be sure to check the event's submission rules (HackPSU prohibits multiple submission.
-Projects created outside of HackPSU will be disqualified.)
+Additionally, be sure to check the event's submission rules (GunnHAcks 7.0 prohibits multiple submission.
+Projects created outside of GunnHacks 7.0 or submitted to other events will be disqualified.)

-Note that I'm able to go back and edit this up until the submission deadline (hard cut-off at 5:00 PM EST, Sunday evening).
-Please turn in your own project submission by midnight EST on Saturday night, even as just a placeholder that you go back and fill in closer to the submission deadline.
+Note that I'm able to go back and edit this up until the submission deadline (hard cut-off at 8:00 AM PST, Sunday morning).
+Please turn in your own project submission by midnight PST on Saturday night, even as just a placeholder that you go back and fill in closer to the submission deadline.
+Late submission will not be judged.

-Our team wanted to address the X challenge presented by (HackPSU, Sponsor, community member, etc.)
+Our team wanted to address the X challenge presented by (HackBI, Sponsor, community member, etc.)

 What it does